strawberryfield/BBS/docs/code/BBS.DataTier.md

 ##### Summary

-Elements of the table 'MessageRead'.
+Elements of the table 'MessageRead':
+Flags for messages read

 <a name='P-Casasoft-BBS-DataTier-DataModel-MessageRead-Id'></a>
 ### Id `property`